-- 1. Student's own illness or family quarantine. - 2.
+- 1. Student's own illness.
+After a student reaches 5 tardies due to illness, a medical excuse will be required. - 2.
 Medical/dental treatment if appointments cannot be scheduled during non-school hours. - 3.
 Tutorial programs and/or counseling programs which are not available in the school and which do not conflict with the regular school program. - 4.
 Observance of religious holidays. - 5.
-Religious instruction that does not exceed thirty-six(36) hours per school year as outlined in Section 1546 of the Pennsylvania State Code. - 6.
+Religious instruction that does not exceed thirty-six (36) hours per school year as outlined in Section 1546 of the Pennsylvania State Code. - 6.
 Educational tours and trips conducted under the supervision of an adult acceptable to the superintendent/designee and to the parent or guardian. - 7.
 A death in the family. - 8.
-Urgent personal reasons that are approved by the school administration. - 9.
-School suspensions.
+Urgent personal reasons that are approved by the school administration.